Images

 Whilst we know that a small minority of our oldest pupils have to bring in phones for safety or logistical reasons, we ask that you only allow this for exceptional reasons and that you please consider using smart free alternatives.

-The use of mobile phones, smartphones or smart watches are not permitted during the school day.
+The use of mobile phones, smartphones or smart watches is not permitted during the school day.
 In exceptional cases where children need to bring them into school, they must be turned off and handed to their class teacher for the full day.
 School does not take any responsibility for the safety of such devices and are not liable for any lost or stolen personal belongings (our school insurance does not cover for this).

 https://www.smartphonefreechildhood.org/Mr Rourke